• Level of education

 Description

-This module is devoted to the study of the main classes of cosmetic additives and to the study of natural, biotechnological and synthetic active ingredients.
+This module is devoted to the study of the main classes of cosmetic additives on the one hand, and to the study of natural, biotechnological, and synthetic active ingredients on the other.

-The first part of this course will focus on the marine flora through the general composition and specificities of different algae.
-What is the place and effectiveness of marine flora in cosmetics?
+The first part of this course will focus on marine flora, particularly the general composition and specific characteristics of different types of algae.
+What is the role and effectiveness of marine flora in cosmetics?

 The course will conclude with case studies and perspectives.

-A second part will talk about the plant world in order to allow formulators and those responsible for regulatory issues to understand the implementation of plant molecules for their beneficial effects in relation to the main cosmetic indications.
-Essential oils: what are the production techniques, their chemical compositions, their cosmetic properties, their formulation, their safety of use?
+The second part will focus on the plant world, enabling formulators and regulatory affairs managers to understand how plant molecules can be used to achieve beneficial effects in relation to the main cosmetic indications.
+Essential oils: what are the production techniques, chemical compositions, cosmetic properties, formulations, and safety profiles?

 The third part of the module will focus on the different classes of additives used in cosmetics.

-The focus will be on the chemical and organoleptic study of the main raw materials (synthetic or natural) used in the perfuming of cosmetics and the regulatory constraints related to their use (cosmetic guidelines on the dosage of allergens).
+The focus will be on the chemical and organoleptic study of the main raw materials (synthetic or natural) used in the fragrance of cosmetics and the regulatory constraints related to their use (cosmetic directives relating to the dosage of allergens).

-The families of odorant molecules used in cosmetics (molecules without organic function or containing alcohol, aldehyde, ketone, ester functions) will be studied:
+The families of odor molecules used in cosmetics (molecules without organic functions or containing alcohol, aldehyde, ketone, or ester functions) will be studied:

 - molecules with an aromatic ring